rgilks/connect-four/docs/CURRENT-STATE.md

 **Result**: Now using consistent lowercase format everywhere (`player1`, `player2`, `empty`) - much cleaner and simpler!
 WASM AI integration is fully functional.

+### Genetic Parameter Evolution Enhancement ✅ ENHANCED

+**Problem**: Genetic evolution was only evolving 6 weight parameters instead of all parameters that should be evolvable, limiting optimization potential.

+**Root Cause**: The `GeneticParams` struct only contained feature weights, but the evaluation function had hardcoded values for win scores, position weights, and other parameters that should be evolvable.

+**Solution Applied**:

+1. ✅ **Expanded GeneticParams struct**: Added all evolvable parameters:
+   - `win_score` and `loss_score` for win/loss evaluation
+   - `center_column_value`, `adjacent_center_value`, `outer_column_value`, `edge_column_value` for position evaluation
+   - `row_height_weight` for row height weighting
+   - `defensive_weight` for defensive evaluation
+   - All existing feature weights

+2. ✅ **Updated evaluation function**: Modified to use genetic parameters instead of hardcoded values:
+   - Win/loss scores now use `genetic_params.win_score` and `genetic_params.loss_score`
+   - Position evaluation uses evolvable column values
+   - Row height weighting uses `genetic_params.row_height_weight`
+   - Defensive evaluation uses `genetic_params.defensive_weight`

+3. ✅ **Enhanced evolution code**: Updated to use built-in mutation and crossover methods

+4. ✅ **Updated JSON files**: Both `default.json` and `evolved.json` now contain all 14 evolvable parameters

+**Result**: Now evolving all 14 parameters that are actually used in the evaluation function, providing much more comprehensive optimization.
+Genetic evolution should be significantly more effective at finding optimal parameter combinations.

 ### WASM Loading Issue ✅ RESOLVED

 **Problem**: WASM AI module was failing to load with error "Cannot find module '/wasm/connect_four_ai_core.js'"